Additional Community Policies

 New York City ordinance forbids sitting and/or standing on, placing articles of any kind on the sill of an open window or outside the window, as well as throwing or projecting anything out of a window.
 This includes, but is not limited to, allowing or causing liquids, lights, or laser pointers to be projected out any window.

 IV.
-Community Safety Policies
+Health & Safety Policies

 - Halogen lamps, lava lamps, ultraviolet/infrared lamps

 - Deep fryers, hot plates, open coil heaters, toasters & toaster ovens, pressure cookers, charcoal or electric grills

 - Extension cords, multi-receptacle outlet adapters (only UL listed power strips with surge protectors are permitted)

 - Electric bikes, electric scooters, electric skateboards, hover boards (i.e. devices with larger and/or lithium batteries)